Home > Strategy Index > Bullish Trading Strategies

 Limited Risk

-Risk for the long call strategy is limited to the price paid for the call option no matter how low the stock price is trading on expiration date.
+Risk for the long call options strategy is limited to the price paid for the call option no matter how low the stock price is trading on expiration date.

 The formula for calculating maximum loss is given below: